Last updated on April 17, 2022

 He is a web designer and a WordPress expert and runs several blogs and web pages.
 In fact, my pvariel.com web page is the brainchild of Rejoy.

-After developing this new page and domain, I got connected with more people and among them, Like Atish Ranjan, Ikechi Awazi and Robin Khokar yet another young man a techie blogger from the holy city of Amritsar who helps me in maintaining my blogs.
+After developing this new page and domain, I got connected with more tech bloggers, Like Atish Ranjan, Ikechi Awazi, and Robin Khokar (a young techie blogger from the holy city of Amritsar who helps me in maintaining my blogs.

 Hey, Reji as I feared at the beginning of this question’s answer, as I thought it really becomes a bit longer answer, so let me put a full stop here.